tari-labs/tari-university/src/protocols/grin-design-choice-criticisms/PITCHME.md

 # Monetary Policy Due to Static Emission Scheme

 +++
-## Bitcoin
+## Bitcoin's Emmision scheme

-Bitcoin - limited and finite supply of coins
+- Bitcoin - limited and finite supply of coins
 	- 21 million coins
 	- 10-minute block goal
 	- First block reward: 50 BTC
 	- Reward halved every 4 years

-What hapens to newly minted coins?
+- What hapens to newly minted coins?
 	- New coins and transaction fees are paid to miners
 	- Incentive to maintain the block chain

 +++
 ## What happens when all coins have been mined?

-Only transaction fees will be paid to miners
+- Only transaction fees will be paid to miners
-Will transaction fees be sufficient to maintain a large network of miners?
+- Will transaction fees be sufficient to maintain a large network of miners?
-Option 2: Fixed supply
+Possibility 1: Fixed supply
 - Fees will be sufficient
 - Over time transaction fees will increase
 - Mining hardware costs decrease
-- Maintaining block chain remain lucrative for small mining operations
+- Maintaining the block chain remain lucrative for small mining operations

-Option 1: Non-capped supply
+Possibility 2: Non-capped supply
 - Fees will be insufficient
 - Only large mining farms remain profitable
 - Centralisation of the network